AFineZulu/alx-low_level_programming/README.md

-# alx-low_level_programming
-a repo that uses betty linter
+A repo that uses betty linter.